ffurrer2/namespace-provisioner/README.md

 # Optional: set the context for the cluster you want to deploy namespace-provisioner to
 kubectl config use-context minikube

-# Get the kubernetes config file to access your tenant and replace server url
+# Get the Kubernetes config file to access your cluster and replace server url
 kubectl config view --raw --minify=true --flatten=true | \
   sed "s/server:.*/server: https:\/\/kubernetes.default.svc/g" > config